Constraining primordial black hole abundance with Insight-HXMT: Constraints with Insight-HXMT data

 \subsection{Constraints derived directly from observational data}

 To derive conservative constraints, we ensure that the total photon flux from PBHs does not exceed the observational data points measured by Insight-HXMT, including a 2$\sigma$ observational uncertainty, as described in refs.~\cite{Iguaz:2021irx,Coogan:2020tuf,Chen:2021ngo}.
-We utilized data from figures~8 and~9 in ref.~\cite{Huang:2022guk}, which present measurements of the diffuse X-ray background obtained by Insight-HXMT.
-This data is primarily sourced from the Low-Energy X-ray telescope (LE) and the High-Energy X-ray telescope (HE) aboard the insight-HXMT.
-The range of the observation angle $\psi$ for the $J$-factor in Eq.~(\ref{eq:J}) spans $30^\circ$ to $145^\circ$, also taken from ref.~\cite{Huang:2022guk}.
-Our constraint results are shown in figure~\ref{fig:2}.
+We utilized the measurements of the diffuse X-ray background flux and associated uncertainties presented in Figs.~8 and 9 in Ref.~\cite{Huang:2022guk}, which were primarily obtained from observations by the Low-Energy X-ray Telescope (LE) and the High-Energy X-ray Telescope (HE) onboard the Insight-HXMT.
+The observational data in Ref.~\cite{Huang:2022guk} were obtained from observation proposals with IDs P0101293, P0202041, and P0301293.
+We converted the sky region corresponding to each proposal from equatorial coordinates (R.A. and Dec.) to Galactic coordinates (l and b), and subsequently derived the range of $\psi$ for the $J$-factor in Eq.~(\ref{eq:J}) as $30^\circ$ to $145^\circ$ based on the converted coordinates.
+Our constraint results are shown in Fig.~\ref{fig:2}.

-{As shown in figure~\ref{fig:2}, when we directly use observational data to constrain the abundance of PBHs, our results are significantly weaker compared to previous studies~\cite{Laha:2019ssq,Laha:2020ivk,Coogan:2021sjs,Iguaz:2021irx,Berteaud:2022tws}.
+As shown in Fig.~\ref{fig:2}, when we directly use observational data to constrain the abundance of PBHs, our results are significantly weaker compared to previous studies~\cite{Laha:2019ssq,Laha:2020ivk,Coogan:2021sjs,Iguaz:2021irx,Berteaud:2022tws}.
 This discrepancy primarily arises from the limited availability of high-energy observational data in our analysis, as well as the absence of background subtraction for diffuse sources.
-These background sources contribute significantly to the measured flux, leading to a considerable underestimation of our constraints.}
+These background sources contribute significantly to the measured flux, leading to a considerable underestimation of our constraints.

-{In figure~\ref{fig:2}, our result exhibits a simple linear relationship, which contrasts with the irregular shapes of the other curves.
+In Fig.~\ref{fig:2}, our result exhibits a simple linear relationship, which contrasts with the irregular shapes of the other curves.
 This is primarily due to two factors.
-First, with the exception of Iguaz et al. \cite{Iguaz:2021irx}, which adopts a similar approach to ours, all other studies in figure~\ref{fig:2} consider only the contribution from the Galactic photon flux component, ${\mathrm{d} \phi_{\gamma}^{\text{gal}}}/{\mathrm{d} E}$, in Eq.~(\ref{eq:tf}).
-Second, our analysis considers only the theoretical upper energy limit of Insight-HXMT, approximately 250 keV, while the data of ref.~\cite{Iguaz:2021irx} are derived from multiple instruments with upper energy limits exceeding 10 MeV.}
+First, with the exception of Iguaz et al. (2021), which adopts a similar approach to ours, all other studies in Fig.~\ref{fig:2} consider only the contribution from the Galactic photon flux component, ${\mathrm{d} \phi_{\gamma}^{\text{gal}}}/{\mathrm{d} E}$, in Eq.~(\ref{eq:tf}).
+Second, our analysis considers only the theoretical upper energy limit of Insight-HXMT, approximately 250 keV, while Iguaz's data are derived from multiple instruments with upper energy limits exceeding 10 MeV.